kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 When any of the timeouts is exceeded, the Kueue's Job Controller suspends the Job corresponding to the workload and puts into the ClusterQueue's `inadmissibleWorkloads` list.
+It also updates Workload's `.requeueState` field.
+When `.requeueState.count` surpasses `waitForPodsReady.requeuingBackoffLimitCount` workloads gets
+deactivated and won't be requeued.

-The timeouts apply only when `waitForPodsReady` is enabled.
+Both timeouts apply only when `waitForPodsReady` is enabled.

 ### Test Plan